Focus On Graphic Design That Will Fit Your Social Media Strategy

 by Alan Walker, 04/05/18

 You know you really should be using social media to promote your brand but it is so much work.
 With an individual post lifespan of as little as 18 minutes and a maximum of 5 hours, the need for continual images on social media can be exhausting.
 That’s why we’re here to help with unlimited graphic design.
+Including marketing graphics can increase the engagement, and potentially lead to conversions.
 Here are just a few of the ways we can help you keep your social media strategy fresh in your prospective clients’ feeds!

 Facebook Covers, Twitter Profiles, and Instagram Images, Oh My!

 A social media strategy can include countless platforms including, Facebook, Twitter, Instagram, and Pinterest.
 We’ve only named a few but with each social platform comes a new set of rules.
 Let’s start with Facebook Covers.
 They actually have two sets of parameters.
 For a desktop, the dimensions are 820 pixels wide by 462 pixels tall.
 If the image is being displayed on a smartphone, the best image size is 640 pixels wide by 360 pixels tall.
 With two options and no control over how your cover image will be viewed, how do you decide which image size to pick and how do you even create an image that size?